SuchMateusz/WebAppMVC/README.md

 **- Register view**

-Registration and login can be done by creating an account on our website or using Facebook and Google.
+Registration and login can be done by creating an account on our website or using Facebook or Google.

 ![obraz](https://github.com/SuchMateusz/WebAppMVC/assets/103280699/2ac38115-cd08-4714-a043-8644060e4383)